 Leased assets or assets acquired by installment purchase, should be capitalized and reported to the Controller upon acquisition if the lease meets the criteria as established in the Statement of Financial Accounting Standards, No. 13.
 Determination will be made by the Controller's Office if the criteria are met.

-However, the agency must provide a copy of the lease with all attachments to their accounting liaison.
+However, the agency must provide a copy of the lease with all attachments to their accounting liaison in the Controller's Office.
 In addition, the agency is responsible for filing IRS form 8038G or 8038GC for all leases determined to be capital leases.
-A copy of the form filed with the IRS is to be sent to the accounting liaison.
+A copy of the form filed with the IRS is to be sent to the accounting liaison at the Controller's Office.